teamplanes/preflight-checklist-app/README.md

 - No need to push/host your code after the call
 - You won't be doing any actual UI/CSS/Styling, it'll mostly be logic based (so think hooks, props, map, etc).
-- The `main` branch of this project has the TypeScript version of the project, however you can checkout into the `javascript` branch if you'd prefer to work with that - you won't be marked down if you do!

 ---
 ✈️ / [planes.studio](https://planes.studio)